What if the people you meet every day are only a part of the story?

 Identify Your Goals

 First, ask yourself what you want.
-Write it down.
-Now, are you looking to learn a new skill, make friends, or advance your career?
+That's why are you looking to learn a new skill, make friends, or advance your career?
+Which means write it down.
 If you’re not sure, start with a broad goal like “expand my network” and refine it as you go.

 Find the Right Group